Free State of Prussia: Settlement patterns and urban growth

 Urbanization and urban growth lost momentum compared to the pre-1914 period.
 Population increases in larger cities were caused not so much by in-migration as by incorporation.
-This was the case with the formation of Greater Berlin in 1920, when 7 cities, 56 rural communities and 29 estate districts were incorporated.
+This was the case with the formation of Greater Berlin in 1920, when 8 cities, 59 rural communities and 27 estate districts were incorporated.
 Even more extensive and consequential for the formation of large cities were the municipal reforms in the Ruhr region at the end of the 1920s.

-There were still considerable geographical differences in the extent of urbanization.
+There were considerable geographical differences in the extent of urbanization.
 While in East Prussia more than 60% of the inhabitants lived in village communities in 1925, in the Province of Westphalia the figure was just 16.5%.
-In East Prussia 12.4% of the population lived in cities with more than 100,000 inhabitants; in the Rhine Province it was over 41%.
+In East Prussia, 12.4% of the population lived in cities with more than 100,000 inhabitants; in the Rhine Province, it was over 41%.